 There are four concepts around which we built our approach to find and nurture tomorrow’s management leaders: challenging best practices, exclusively using partners, values and the long-term view.

-We address this problem head-on by only using ex-senior partners and partners of McKinsey, Bain and BCG to train our clients.
+We address this problem head-on by only using ex-senior partners and partners of McKinsey, Bain, and BCG to train our clients.
 Therefore, we know the ideas we are using come directly from some of the most influential and senior former partners of the firms.
 If you listen to Felix’s mentoring with Kevin Coyne you can listen to him teaching her some of these counter-intuitive techniques.
 The techniques we use to train clients on estimation questions, brainstorming, McKinsey framework cases, McKinsey cases without a framework etc. do not exist anywhere else.
 We protect them via the use of an extensive NDA with clients.
 Moreover, we only work with ex-senior partners who display the same, if not greater, value system after leaving McKinsey or BCG.
 We aspire to have the highest standards of professional conduct in everything we do and that means being sincerely vested in the outcome.

 On a related point, to radically alter a clients career path, we have to think about what kinds of creative ideas can shift the current career trajectory.
 That means taking risks.
 It means being counter-intuitive.
 It means having no set plan since we cannot use the same approach for everyone.
 We do take risks by experimenting with new ways to help clients.

 We do not focus on being different for the sake of it.
 We think about opportunities we can capitalize on and where we can use a client’s unique attribute to make them stand-out in a positive way.
-It should always be in context to what success looks like for the client.
+It should always be in the context of what success looks like for the client.
 And sometimes, even clients cannot see the value of what we have planned for them until they actually execute our plan.
 The more creative the plan, the less obvious it may be to the client.
 We need clients to trust us at times.

 When we brought Irina into the program and started her program it was a long-term approach which we had never done before.
 It was fraught with risks and managing numerous obstacles we could never have foreseen.
 For example, she joined the program and began her evening undergraduate degree.
 What would have happened if she did poorly at her GMAT or did not enter the right MBA program?
 What would have happened if she had struggled under the pressure and expectations?
 What happens when she suffers from burn-out?
 These are real problems we had to manage and control.

 Controlling the outcome is difficult and requires a lot of trust between the client and coach.
 In this experimental model, planning only works so far, but the ability to respond quickly and in real-time becomes vital.
-In these situations we insist on daily updates from clients.
-If we know what is happening when it is happening, we can guide a client.

 Part of taking risks means managing the downside of that risk.
 It means we tend to get intimately involved with those clients where we have used an unconventional approach.
 That means having access to more versus less data.
 Like knowing the courses selected so we can think about the impact on grades.
 Understanding the extracurricular choices so we can predict the leadership profile.
 We insist on much more information.
 Some experiments fail and others work.